drascom/projects/README.md

 Navigate to the specific project directory you're interested in and follow the instructions in that project's README.md file.

-### MQTT Device Monitor - Fan Control
+### MQTT Publisher - Fan Control

-The MQTT Device Monitor includes a GPU fan control module for NVIDIA GPUs that allows you to define custom temperature ranges and corresponding fan speeds.
+The MQTT Publisher includes a GPU fan control module for NVIDIA GPUs that allows you to define custom temperature ranges and corresponding fan speeds.
 This feature helps optimize cooling and noise levels based on your preferences.

 #### Fan Configuration